choral-lang/website/web/index.md

 Choral is currently interoperable with Java, but we plan on extending our support also to other programming languages in the future.

 Choral _does not fix any middleware_: as long as you can satisfy the types of the choreography that you are writing, you can use your own implementations of communications and existing Java code in Choral.

+Choral is a prototype developed as part of an ongoing research project (see the [about page](/about.html)), but it is already usable for early adoption and teaching.
+If you're curious, [get in touch with us](/about.html#contacts)!

 ## Language